yashu1wwww/Auto-google-meet-login-using-localhost/README.md

 C:\Users\Hp\AppData\Local\Google\Chrome\Application

-in my case chrome location
+"In my case, the location of Chrome is:

+C:\Users\Hp\AppData\Local\Google\Chrome\Application

+To access it, use the following command:

 cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

+To enable remote debugging, use the following command:

-chrome.exe --remote-debugging-port=9222 --user-data-dir=""(in "enter your localhost path here")
+chrome.exe --remote-debugging-port=9222 --user-data-dir="enter your localhost path here"

-in my case
+In my case, the command looks like this:

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-then open cmd in that folder paste below 3 lines at a time and hit enter button(in below codes are after watching above video my chrome path location & localohost path)
+To execute these commands, open cmd in that folder and paste the following three lines at a time, and hit the enter button.
+After that, execute the next three lines.
+The commands are adjusted to my Chrome path location and localhost path:

 cd C:\Users\Hp\AppData\Local\Google\Chrome\Application